CTlll-SQIsign/CTlll-SQIsign/README.md

 ### bkz

-The files `bkz.c`and `bkz.h` contain the implementation of our constant-time BKZ implementation.
+The files `bkz.c`and `bkz.h` contain the implementation of our constant-time BKZ-2 implementation.
 The code is written specifically for BKZ-2, using the tools from `ct_helpers`and `ct_intbig`.
 It closely follows the sage implementation, but uses the reduced norm throughout and implements the dicǘision by the gcd of the gram matrix, as long as `NO_DIVISION` is undefined at compile time.

 The folder also contains some static tests for BKZ-2 and its subfunction in the files `test_bkz.h`and `test_bkz.c`.
 They are only run by the target `small_test`.